ClickAndMortar/AdvancedCsvConnectorBundle/README.md

 * `callback`: The method name in your import helper to transform data from CSV file
 * `defaultValue`: Default value for attribute if empty data in file
 * `onlyOnCreation`: Set attribute value only if product is new (checked with `identifier` attribute)
+* `locales`: Used to set same attribute value for different locales

 ### Export